MicroGridsPy/MicroGridsPy/docs/source/example.rst

 **Results Interpretation**

-In the default scenario, the energy composition is substantially influenced by renewable sources, resulting in a renewable penetration rate of 77.38%.
+In the default scenario, the energy composition is substantially influenced by renewable sources but with the evident absence of Wind Turibine which has been proven to be not convenient in this specific scenario, resulting in a renewable penetration rate of 77.38%.
 This approach is bolstered by a 34.87% utilization of battery storage, which plays a critical role in energy continuity.
 Despite the emphasis on renewables, diesel generators contribute a notable 23.13% to the energy provision.
 This contribution is particularly significant given that it addresses supply shortfalls when renewable generation and battery storage do not fully meet the demand.
 Reguarding costs, Net Present Cost (NPC) is equal to about 132 kUSD while LCOE (representing an ideal and simplified tariff for the users) is 0.2562 USD/kWh.